Search current offerings based on your criteria with Benzinga's New Alternative Investments Screener.

 3 High-Risk Investments

 Like to live life on the edge?
-Tap into these high-risk investments to get the results you want.
+Tap into these risk-heavy investments to get the results you want.

 Invest in Forex